federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 ###Introduction to DNS

-In the last three months I have done my fair amount of interviews of course, looking for a software engineer job.
+Before joining OpenTable I was looking for a software engineer job and I've done my fair share of interviews.
 A question that has popped out a lot, and when I say a lot I mean *always*, is:

-*So, dear wannabe webdev with little or no experience in the field, could you tell me what happens when I type an URL in a web browser on my computer and press enter?*
+*Could you tell me what happens when I type an URL in a web browser on my computer and press enter?*

-Of course the possible answers would range from "MMMHHH, wellll, I'm not sure where to start..." to a whole book on computer networks.
+Of course the possible answers could range from "MMMHHH, wellll, I'm not sure where to start..." to a whole book on computer networks.

-But I think that mentioning **DNS** would be a reasonable start.
+After a number of attempts to answer briefly and correctly, I've concluded that mentioning **DNS** can make a reasonable start.

 <!--more-->